under plough. lies land. BENEATH SKY.

 The site-specific work Under Plough.
 Lies Land.
 Beneath Sky. is part of the traveling exhibition Down to Earth - Danish Painting 1780-1920 and the Anthropocene Landscape, created in a collaboration between Faaborg Museum, Fuglsang Art Museum, Ribe Art Museum og The Hirschsprung Collection.
 The exhibition centres around climate change and the relationship between man and nature in a historical perspective.

 The exhibition presents Danish landscape paintings by artists such as C.W.
 Eckersberg and Vilhelm Hammershøi, who interpreted the changing landscapes and thus contributed to the story of man's imprints on nature in the 19th and in the beginning of 20th century.
-New works by Camilla Berner and Rune Bosse are exhibited along with the historical paintings and bring contemporary artistic perspectives to the climate debate and view on nature.
+New works by Camilla Berner and Rune Bosse bring contemporary artistic perspectives to the climate debate and view on nature.

 The higher temperatures and the increased amount of nitrogen in the soil and air are part of the reason for the invasive behaviour of the plants, both of which are connected to the climate changes caused by man.
-Berner is interested in how the control of aggressive plants becomes yet another imprint of man's action in nature.
+The work investigates how the control of aggressive plants becomes yet another imprint of man's action in nature.

-Berner has created a pavilion that is formed specifically for three of the four exhibition spaces, that is set up anew for each exhibition in the landscapes surrounding the museums Faaborg Museum, Fuglsang Museum and Ribe Art Museum.
+Berner has created a pavilion that is formed specifically for three of the four exhibition spaces, that is set up anew for each exhibition in the landscapes surrounding the three museums Faaborg Museum, Fuglsang Museum and Ribe Art Museum.
 The roof and walls of the pavilion are thatched with plants with invasive behaviour collected in the different areas.
 There wasn’t made a pavilion for The Hirschsprung Collection due to the risk of spreading Japanese Knotweed through the thatching material.

 For each exhibition, photographs of the specific plants are exhibited inside the museum, each accompanied by a display case showing the biology of the plants.